Spread betting what is it and how does it work?

 • The first one is to calculate how much money you are willing to risk on a single bet.

-• The second one is placing strategic stop-loss orders.
-A stop-loss order could help you when the markets are exceptionally volatile and when it moves too quickly for you to take action.
+• The second one is placing strategic stop-loss orders, which could be either a normal stop-loss order or a trailing stop order.
+A stop-loss order is placed at a predetermined level, which gets triggered if the market moves against your position and hits the order.
+This could help you when the markets are exceptionally volatile and when it moves too quickly for you to take action.
 Stop-loss orders ensure you don’t lose more than you set out to lose.

 • Lastly, you could use certain tools such as the VIX (volatility index), which allows you to gain insights into market sentiment and volatility.

-You might need to become familiar with the type of market you decide to participate in.
-You can become knowledgeable by looking at economic data and events, analysing important economic announcements that are known to move the market, and reviewing charts.
+You might need to familiarise yourself with the type of market you decide to participate in.
+You could examine economic data and events, analyse important economic announcements that are known to move the market, and review charts.

 This is particularly helpful, as you could review recent and historical price movements.